amalthomas111/SBF/README.md

 ```

 For A-SBF, the factorization error is optimized by default
-(`minimizeError=TRUE`) and the `optimizeFactorization` function is
+(`minimizeError=TRUE`), and the `optimizeFactorization` function is
 invoked.
-Depending upon the data matrix (`mymat`) and initial values,
+Optimization could take some time depending on the data matrix
-optimization could take some time. `?SBF` help function shows all
+(`mymat`) and initial values.
-arguments for the SBF call.
+`?SBF` help function shows all arguments for the SBF call.

 In A-SBF, *V* is orthogonal and columns of *U*<sub>*i*</sub>’s are
 orthonormal (*U*<sub>*i*</sub><sup>*T*</sup>*U*<sub>*i*</sub> = *I*).